hoshomoh/Selenoid-CodeceptJS/README.md

 I have added a sample codecept test(check /tests folder) that runs in a docker container.
 To run the test `make test` and if you would like to SSH into the sample test container `make shell`

+### To do

+- Support for android testing using Appium
+- Support for specifying slenoid and selenoid UI port
+- Support for downloading specified browsers instead of pulling the last two versions of chrome, firefox and opera